Accidents in the Workplace

 Most of the injuries arising from accidents can be noticed immediately but injuries such as the whiplash may take a couple of days before they begin to give rise to symptoms.
 However, there is usually little doubt that the injury is attributable to the accident.
 It is necessary to have the injury documented by a medical expert as soon as it occurs as a medical report on the extent and the impact of the injury will be required to pursue a compensation claim.

-Work related accidents should be reported to the human resource department immediately and should be recorded in the company’s accident report book.
+Work-related accidents should be reported to the human resource department immediately and should be recorded in the company’s accident report book.
 Photographs of the accident and the surrounding area should also be recorded.
 Independent legal advisers that specialise in personal injury claims should be contacted with details of the accident.
 They are usually very familiar with the guidelines set by the Judicial Studies Board (JSB) and they have the requisite experience to pursue compensation claims on behalf of clients even if it becomes necessary to pursue the matter all the way to the courts.

-Practically any injury arising from an accident in the work place can be claimed against but as every claim is unique, specialist solicitors can advise on the best course of action.
-Majority of claims revolve around certain types of injuries.
+Practically any injury arising from an accident in the workplace can be claimed against but as every claim is unique, specialist solicitors can advise on the best course of action.
+The majority of claims revolve around certain types of injuries.

-Noise-induced hearing loss is another type of injury that can occur in the work place, especially where there is prolonged and excessive exposure to loud noise.
+Noise-induced hearing loss is another type of injury that can occur in the workplace, especially where there is prolonged and excessive exposure to loud noise.
 Construction, music, engineering or factory occupations are quite susceptible to hearing loss injuries and the level of injury compensation would depend on the severity of hearing loss, the lasting impact of the loss and whether the loss is in one or both ears.

 Lifting heavy objects or lifting while twisting can lead to back injuries.
 They often require extended treatments and recovery periods.
-When they occur in the work place, employees are entitled to compensation claims for injury sustained.
+When they occur in the workplace, employees are entitled to compensation claims for injury sustained.

-Generally, specialist solicitors dealing with these compensation claims can assess every case to determine if there is legal right to a claim.
+Generally, specialist solicitors dealing with these compensation claims can assess every case to determine if there is the legal right to a claim.
 Some will work on a no-win, no fee basis and some others will offer an additional insurance policy that ensures you won’t be liable for the other party’s expenses in the event you don’t win the claim.